MattMattV/my-stars/README.md

 * [testssl.sh](https://github.com/drwetter/testssl.sh) - Testing TLS/SSL encryption
 * [wttr.in](https://github.com/chubin/wttr.in) - Web frontend for wego
 * [mella](https://github.com/florianbeer/mella) - ☁️ ownCloud upload via WebDAV using curl
-* [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven framework for managing your zsh configuration.
+* [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven (with 1,000+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 * [docker-zabbix](https://github.com/berngp/docker-zabbix) - Docker Container running a Zabbix Server and Zabbix Web UI.

 ## Swift